MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > ![](media/choose-data-source75.png "Choose a data source")

 ## Workflow
-If you never used Dynamics 365 AI for Customer Insights before, this is the workflow you can expect to go through:
+If you never used Customer 360 before, this is the workflow you can expect to go through:

 > [!div class="mx-imgBorder"]
 > ![](media/workflow720.png "Workflow phases")